-To determine the impact a slight change in acceptable vibration has on humans, and even on downstream requirements like schedule and cost, NASA engineers took weeks to pull the relevant data manually from each dataset, analyze and qualify it, and then to create a report.
-Before any changes could be made, a review board examined the report.
-If anyone from the board asked a new question, or if the scope of the exercise changed in any way, the NASA engineers had to go back to the drawing board and repeat the whole process.
-Every question created an entirely new project that needed its own complex assessment.
-The review cycle was long and costly, and NASA engineers spent lots of valuable time wrestling with the data.
-Change became costlier and riskier due to the connectedness and complexity of the data.
+It typically took NASA engineers weeks to pull the relevant data manually from each dataset, analyze and qualify it, and create a report.
+If a review board asked a new question or if the scope changed in any way, the engineers had to go back to the drawing board and repeat the whole process.
+Because every question created an entirely new project that needed its own complex assessment, the review cycle was long and costly.
+NASA engineers spent lots of valuable time wrestling with the data.
+Change became more expensive and riskier due to the connectedness and complexity of the data.